-The Windows Azure™ technology platform provides technologies that address these concerns and help you to build reliable and safe solutions.
+The Microsoft Azure™ technology platform provides technologies that address these concerns and help you to build reliable and safe solutions.
 This appendix describes these technologies.

 |Making the most appropriate choice for selecting the way in which components communicate with each other is crucial, and can have a significant bearing on the entire systems design.|